TheInstituteOfCode/Tiff-test/_posts/2017-11-09-the-time-i-----lost-my-cosmetic-injectables-virginity.md

 **My thoughts on Non-Surgical Cosmetic Procedures after having it done**

 Getting wrinkle relaxer doesn't hurt, it is temporary (3+ months) and it can have long term benefits in decreasing wrinkles.
 Despite stereotypes of plastic, unexpressive faces, Botox can look completely natural when done properly.
 So natural in fact that far more people have it done than I ever realised but because of the negative stigma attached people feel they have to deny or hide it.
 I want to be as authentic and transparent as possible hence why I am writing about this.
 I'm glad i broke my cosmetic injectables virginity, and I definitely intend to have it done again when my frown starts to return.
-My only regret...not having it done sooner!
+My only regret…not having it done sooner!

 Getting filler is a slightly more painful, involved and lengthy process.
 The effects of filler can last 9+ months so it's important to be certain what you are getting done and to do small amounts at a time.
 Again, now that I have had it done, I can notice it more in others and believe me there are PLENTY of people who have had it done but would have you believe otherwise.
 I think that people should be applauded for being honest about having work done rather than shamed and criticised for admitting it.
 I look at images of so many woman who have these plump cheeks and beautiful full lips and it creates such an unrealistic idea of what is natural beauty.